 Get help from an art teacher

 Creating a portfolio should not be an effort that you have to do entirely on your own.
 Think about it this way, would an aspiring concert pianist who is trying to get into Julliard try to figure out how to play a Rachmaninoff piano concerto on their own with no piano teacher?
-Visual arts is no different from any other field; show your portfolio to an art teacher whose opinion you trust, or even better, someone who has experience helping students get into an undergraduate program.
+Visual arts is no different from any other field; show your portfolio to an art teacher whose opinion you trust to get a thorough portfolio critique, or even better, someone who has experience helping students get into an undergraduate program.

 An art teacher can aid you in weeding out the weaker works, and provide invaluable advice about what direction to head in.
 Don’t rely only on yourself to make decisions about what works go into your portfolio.
 All art students and professional artists get stuck in their heads when looking at their own artwork, and frequently they aren’t able to make sound decisions.
 Another eye will provide a fresh perspective and objectivity to the evaluation process.